andlo/mycroft-skills-list-gitbook/skills/skill-configuration.MycroftAI.md

 ---
-description: Synchronize your Device Settings with Home
+description: 'Synchronize your Device Settings with Home'
 ---

 ### _skill-configuration.MycroftAI_